George Shiras III

 George Shiras III (January 1, 1859 – March 24, 1942) was a U.S. Representative from the state of Pennsylvania and nature photographer who pioneered the use of nighttime flash photography.

 Biography

-George Shiras (son of George Shiras Jr.) was born in Allegheny, Pennsylvania.
+George Shiras (son of future Supreme Court justice George Shiras Jr.) was born in Allegheny, Pennsylvania.
 He attended the public schools and Phillips Academy in Andover, Massachusetts.
 He graduated from Cornell University in Ithaca, New York, in 1881 and from the law department of Yale College in 1883.

 He was admitted to the Connecticut and Pennsylvania bars in 1883 and commenced the practice of his profession in Pittsburgh, Pennsylvania.

 He served as a member of the Pennsylvania State House of Representatives in 1889 and 1890, but was an unsuccessful candidate for the Republican nomination for Congress in 1890.

 Shiras was elected as an Independent Republican to the Fifty-eighth Congress.
 He did not seek renomination in 1904.

-He passed away in Marquette, Michigan on the March 24, 1942, and was interred at the Park Cemetery.
+He died in Marquette, Michigan on the March 24, 1942, and was interred at the Park Cemetery.